GotW.ca: Herb Sutter

 blog

-Herb Sutter is a leading authority on software development.
-He is the best selling author of Exceptional C++ as well as three other books and hundreds of technical papers and articles, including the widely-cited essay "The Free Lunch Is Over" which coined the term "concurrency revolution" to describe the software sea change now in progress to exploit increasingly parallel hardware.
-He served for over a decade as secretary and chair of the ISO C++ standards committee during the development of the second C++ standard, C++0x, and as lead architect of C++/CLI at Microsoft.
-Herb is currently the designer of the Prism memory model for Microsoft platforms and the Concur extensions to Visual C++ for parallel programming.
-His next book, Effective Concurrency, will be published by Addison-Wesley.
+Herb Sutter is an influential authority on software development using C++ and concurrency.
+He is the best selling author of Exceptional C++ and three other books, along with hundreds of technical papers and articles including the widely-cited essay "The Free Lunch Is Over" which described the software sea change now in progress to exploit increasingly parallel hardware.
+He is chair of the ISO C++ standards committee and chief native languages architect at Microsoft.

-Herb regularly gives invited talks and is available for in-house training and mentoring.
+Herb regularly gives invited talks and has some limited availability for private corporate training and mentoring.

 Current Talks & Courses